learn-co-curriculum/java-mod-5-common-entity-mapping-annotations/README.md

     @Id
     private int id;

     @Column(name = "student_name")
     private String name;

-		private int age;

     // getters and setters
 }
 ```

 We can use several values such as `name`, `length`, `unique`, `nullable` which
 can modify the column name or set database constraints.
 For example, the `name`
-property’s column name in the database will be set to “student_name” instead of
+property’s column name in the database will be set to "student_name" instead of
-“name”.
+the default "name".

 You can check out the different options and their usage
 [here](https://www.objectdb.com/api/java/jpa/Column) and